-He also initially refused to pay suppliers, many of them small companies whilst insisting, with absolutely zero prooof, that there had "hardly been any" transmission of the covid 19 virus in pubs and also keep his drinking foyers open.
+He also initially refused to pay suppliers, many of them small companies whilst insisting, with absolutely zero prooof, that there had "hardly been any" transmission of the covid 19 virus in pubs and also threatened to defy the authorities and keep his drinking foyers open.

-for the long haul and I urge people to take note of what many pubs - much maligned in certain sections of the media - are doing in these difficult times.
+It seems as though we are in this for the long haul and I urge people to take note of what many pubs - much maligned in certain sections of the media - are doing in these difficult times.
 I also urge you to remember how Tim Martin reacted when the pubs reopen and you decide where to celebrate.